 If you need something more fine-grained, you might as well write your own crawler.
 The easiest scripting language for this is Python.
 By using urllib2, you can easily create a custom crawler that does everything you need and more.
 However, all this does is fetch the data.
 To parse it, you need to use a library like BeautifulSoup.
 BeautifulSoup is a fantastic library that will parse even the ugliest HTML into something more manageable.
 This is my go-to for custom crawling needs.
 Give it a shot.

-Nutch is a enterprise level set of search technologies, available from the Apache Software Foundation.
+Nutch is an enterprise level set of search technologies, available from the Apache Software Foundation.
 If there’s one thing Apache knows, it’s web servers.
 Currently, 63% of the planet’s web servers run on Apache.
 Go figure they would make a tool for searching them.

 This is no simple web scraper.
 Nutch is a suite of tools for prioritized crawling, content parsing, link graphing, indexation, and comes with an API-friendly interface to all information contained in its database(s).
-It runs on Java and supports clustering, so that it will scale as large as you need.
+It runs on Java and supports clustering so that it will scale as large as you need.
 As you might expect, it comes with a learning curve.
-Documentation for crawling and indexing is sparse, but available.
-Outside that, not much exists on hacking and modding without editing source code.
+Documentation for crawling and indexing is sparse but available.
+Outside of that, not much exists on hacking and modding without editing source code.
 If the community embraced this project a bit more, it could be huge.

 If you want to stay on the bleeding edge, you might want to check out Droids.
 This Apache incubator project’s goal is to, “…be an intelligent standalone robot framework that allows to create and extend existing.”
 They “released” their first version at the beginning of November, but it still has a way to go before it’s ready.

 There are tons of great search-based solutions and search technology out there, and I’ve only touched on a few.
 Tell me, faithful followers, what great search tech have you used lately?